kingstonrichard/kingstonrichard.uk/input/posts/2019-11-01-ims-discovery-week-8.md

   - 20191101
   - ims-disco-week-8
 ---
-The submission window on our tender process closed this week and paperwork is being pulled together for review.

 Next week will see a tender pack delivered to us and the team here in Barnsley will evaluate them.
 Towards the end of the week, we'll meet suppliers and discuss their submissions in more detail.